Ayscoghe Boucherett: Member of Parliament and public service

 In the 1790s, Boucherett began to rise through Lincolnshire's civic and mercantile circles, especially in the north of the County, where the family had their seat; his connexions helped him to become involved with a group of businessmen planning to reopen and expand Grimsby's harbour.
 His rise is charted in his appointments to several civic posts: to be High Steward of Grimsby from 1794 (he remained as such until his death), succeeding Christopher Clayton, and to be High Sheriff of Lincolnshire for 1795–6.
-As these plans for the harbour came to fruition, he was appointed chairman of the company tasked with performing the required work; it was the Grimsby Haven Company, which was created by an Act of Parliament in 1796 (36 Geo III, chap.
-98) for the express purpose of building the dock and repairing the Haven.
+As these plans for the harbour came to fruition, he was appointed chairman of the company tasked with performing the required work; it was the Grimsby Haven Company, which was created by an Act of Parliament, the Great Grimsby (Lincoln) Harbour Act 1796 (36 Geo.
+3. c.
+98) for the express purpose of building the dock and repairing the haven.
 He secured the friendship and patronage of Charles Anderson Pelham, 1st Baron Yarborough, a prominent local land-owner involved in the Haven Company, and was returned as the Member of Parliament for Great Grimsby in 1796 owing to this friendship.

 Yarborough, Boucherett's patron, was an opponent of the administration of William Pitt the Younger and supported the Duke of Portland during the 1790s.
 Boucherett was an infrequent voter, but he told the diarist Joseph Farington that, when he did vote, he tended to do so with Charles James Fox, rather than Pitt the Younger, although, he later became "disgusted" at Fox's style of opposition; he is also known to have voted against the Ferrol Expedition in 1801.
 The seat did allow for him to further the interests of the Haven Company, with him proposing a bill to grant more funds in 1799.
 He found, though, that his funds and the financial success of the company were both in decline by 1801.
 Although re-elected in 1802, the following year he resigned in favour of Lord Yarborough's eldest son and heir, the Hon.
 Charles Anderson Pelham, later 1st Earl and 2nd Baron Yarborough.